VikramPochampally/julien.tiron-silabs.com/README.md

 ### Connect the Nodes to the Network

-Once the Wi-SUN node PHY is correctly configured, the node can be connected to the Wi-SUN border router.
+Once the Wi-SUN node is correctly configured, it can be connected to the Wi-SUN border router.
 Enter the following command in the Wi-SUN CLI to start the connection process:

 `wisun connect`

-After several hundreds of seconds (100s to 500s), a connection notification is output by the Wi-SUN CLI with the IPv6 address assigned to the Wi-SUN node.
+After several hundreds of seconds (100 s to 500 s), a connection notification is output by the Wi-SUN CLI with the IPv6 address assigned to the Wi-SUN node.
 ```
 > wisun connect
 [Connecting to "Wi-SUN Network"]